Write Down, I Am an Arab: Synopsis

 Write Down, I Am an Arab tells the story of Mahmoud Darwish, the Palestinian national poet and one of the most influential writers of the Arab world, whose writing shaped Palestinian identity and motivated generations of Palestinians to the cause of national liberation.
-Darwish was born in the Western Galilee in the village al-Birwa; his family fled during the 1948 Arab-Israeli War and returned a few years later to a ruined homeland.
+Darwish was born in Western Galilee in the village al-Birwa; his family fled during the 1948 Arab-Israeli War and returned a few years later to a ruined homeland.
 These early experiences laid the foundations for a writing career that came to define an entire nation.
 Like other Palestinian citizens of Israel at the time, Darwish grew up under military law that prevented freedom of movement.
 In 1964 his defiant poem, "Write Down, I Am an Arab", landed him in prison and turned him into an icon of the Arab world.
 At the same time, he met and fell in love with Tamar Ben-Ami, a young Jewish-Israeli.

 The film reveals her intimate love letters in Hebrew, which she kept secret for decades.
 The affair ended when Tamar joined the army.
 Darwish left Israel in the 1970s, moving to Beirut just before the outbreak of the civil war, where he connected with the PLO leadership and became speech writer and confidant to Yasir Arafat.
 He returned to Palestine in 1995 after years of exile and continued as the critical and powerful voice of the Palestinian people until his death in 2008.
 Write Down, I Am an Arab is a personal and social portrait of the poet and national myth, Mahmoud Darwish.
 Through his poetry, secret love letters, and exclusive archival materials, Mara'ana unearths the story behind the man who became the mouthpiece of the Palestinian people.